Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 Apollo is an all-in-one sales platform that combines a 270M+ contact database with multichannel sequencing, a parallel dialer, email deliverability tools, conversation intelligence, and deal management.
 Its free plan gives individual reps access to data and outreach without procurement approval, and paid plans start at $49/seat/month.
 Apollo works well for teams that want to consolidate their data provider, outreach platform, and dialer into one product.
 The tradeoff: its database has uneven international coverage, its credit system can be confusing, and its CRM and deal management capabilities lag behind dedicated CRMs.

 UpLead is a B2B contact data provider built around one commitment: 95% data accuracy, guaranteed.
 Its 180M+ contact database is smaller than Apollo's, but every email is verified in real time when you unlock it, and you don't get charged for invalid results.
 UpLead suits cost-conscious SMBs and individual reps who need clean prospecting data without paying for features they won't use.
-The tradeoff: UpLead has no built-in sequencing or outreach tools, its intent data is still maturing, its self-serve plans are single-user only, and team management requires the sales-quoted Professional tier.
+The tradeoff: UpLead has no built-in sequencing or outreach tools, its intent data is still in limited access, its self-serve plans are single-user only, and team management requires the sales-quoted Professional tier.

-ZoomInfo is an AI GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-That data fuels ZoomInfo's GTM Context Graph: an intelligence layer that connects your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+That data feeds the GTM Context Graph: an intelligence layer that connects your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 In a Fortune 500 competitive RFP analyzing 25 million contacts, an independent consultant concluded that "no other competitor came even close."

 Apollo vs. UpLead vs. ZoomInfo at a glance